London Review of Books

-The London Review of Books (LRB) is a British literary magazine published twice monthly that features articles and essays on fiction and non-fiction subjects, which are usually structured as book reviews.
+The London Review of Books (LRB) is a British literary magazine published semimonthly that features articles and essays on fiction and non-fiction subjects, which are usually structured as book reviews.

 History

 The London Review of Books was founded in 1979, when publication of The Times Literary Supplement was suspended during the year-long lock-out at The Times.
 Its founding editors were Karl Miller, then professor of English at University College London; Mary-Kay Wilmers, formerly an editor at The Times Literary Supplement; and Susannah Clapp, a former editor at Jonathan Cape.
 For its first six months, it appeared as an insert in The New York Review of Books.
 It became an independent publication in May 1980.
 Its political stance has been described by Alan Bennett, a prominent contributor, as "consistently radical".

 Unlike The Times Literary Supplement (TLS), the majority of the articles the LRB publishes (usually fifteen per issue) are long essays.
 Some articles in each issue are not based on books, while several short articles discuss film or exhibitions.
 Political and social essays are frequent.
 The magazine is headquartered in Bloomsbury, London.

 Wilmers took over as editor in 1992 and remained as editor for almost 30 years.
 She was succeeded by Jean McNicol and Alice Spawls in 2021.
-Average circulation per issue for 2018 was 75,700.
+Average circulation per issue for January to December 2023 was 74,743.

 In January 2010, The Times wrote that the London Review was £27M in debt to the Wilmers' family trust, although the trust had "no intention of the lender seeking repayment of the loan in the near future".